Indian farmer harvesting paddy in a green field, representing sustainable agriculture and India’s agrarian strength.

 High acidity also kicks off the production of Indole Acetic Acid, a substance that stimulates plant growth.

-In India, we need more voices raised, we need more people consciously seeking out organic produce grown by farmers who are looking to learn from the past so that we can thrive in the future.
+In India, we need more voices raised; we need more people consciously seeking out organic produce grown by farmers who are looking to learn from the past so that we can thrive in the future.

-Going back to our organic farming roots is not, however, a choice farmers can make alone.
 This is a choice that needs to be enabled for them by governments and consumers.

 For governments, this will be a little more complex.

-First, they need to shed populist, politically convenient options such as waiving off farmer debts.
 Instead, they need to address the cause of the debt, which is dependence on chemicals and modern farming techniques.

 They must invest in teaching and propagating good and healthy farming methodologies.
 Invest in rebuilding the biodiversity of each of our regions.